I have been teaching him and his wife Gill in his office in Warminster and he very kindly agreed to answer my questions.

 Thank you very much, Al, for taking the time to answer my questions.

-Edit: four years on Al and Gill are still enjoying learning German!
+Edit: 8 years on Al and Gill are still enjoying learning German and using it when on holidays in Austria!